Pyrofab/RequiemWiki/Base-Resources.md

 Cinnabar is a shiny mineral that you can heat up to extract mercury.
 It can be found as residues in igneous rocks.

 ## ![Mercury](https://github.com/Pyrofab/Dissolution/blob/1.12.2/src/main/resources/assets/dissolution/textures/items/jars/mercury_jar.png)Mercury
 This is the metal you strive for.
 It allows you to materialize a new body when incorporeal.
 Bathing in it wouldn't be a great idea though.
+You can obtain it by melting cinnabar powder in a [[Crucible|Crucible]].

 ## ![Sulfur](https://github.com/Pyrofab/Dissolution/blob/1.12.2/src/main/resources/assets/dissolution/textures/items/mineral/sulfur.png)Sulfur
 This crystal is associated with fire, earth and the Body.
 It can be found as residues in mineral coal.